 Several other cryptocurrencies are now available other than Bitcoin.
 Advancements in the bitcoin technology, and the constant widening of regulations concerning cryptocurrencies.
-The volatility of cryptocurrencies has been resolved forthe most part, which has made users more at ease with using it over typical forms of currencies.
+The volatility of cryptocurrencies has been resolved for the most part, which has made users more at ease with using them over typical forms of currencies.
 Industry stalwarts and enthusiasts flocked to sample cryptocurrencies.
 It led to Bitcoin’s rise in market capitalization, Initiating cryptocurrency trade interests.
 There are around 3 million people involved in cryptocurrency trading.
 The banking industry is slowly warming up to cryptocurrencies.
-Although in terms of cryptocurrencies running side by side with typical currencies,it is still not a reality today.
+Although in terms of cryptocurrencies running side by side with typical currencies, it is still not a reality today.

-Cryptocurrency companies keep working towards legal compliance, and this will put cryptocurrency for mainstream use.
+Cryptocurrency companies keep working toward legal compliance, and this will put cryptocurrency to mainstream use.

 What is Cryptocurrency?

 Cryptocurrency is disruptive because of the nature of blockchain technology that backs it.
-Blockchain is decentralized, democratised, and immutable and transparent.
+Blockchain is decentralized, democratized, immutable, and transparent.

 Cryptocurrency is on the Rise